 The following videos provide a brief introduction to the features of Starfish.

 It is recommended that you upload a profile picture on Starfish so students can see your face in their Success Network in Starfish.
+Your ID photo may be pre-loaded, but you can update the photo to your preference.

 Starfish’s online scheduling feature allows students to easily schedule appointments with you online based on when you are available.
-Starfish connects to your Office 365 Calendar to provide real-time availability.
+Starfish connects to your Office 365 Outlook Calendar to provide real-time availability.
 Starfish also automatically updates students if you need to cancel an appointment.

 There are multiple methods in which you can document your interactions with students, one of them being documenting your notes after an advising meeting.
 Whether you've met with your student for a pre-scheduled meeting, a drop-in, or a quick conversation, the instructions in this Meeting Notes guide walk through how to input your meeting notes.